Ralph Ingersoll (PM publisher): Biography

-PM started on June 18, 1940 with $1.5 million of capital, a fraction of the $10 million that Ingersoll initially sought.
+PM started on June 18, 1940, with $1.5 million of capital, a fraction of the $10 million that Ingersoll initially sought.
 Unlike in usual U.S. practice, PM ran no advertising, and editorials did not appear every day; when they did, they were signed by an individual, initially Ingersoll himself, instead of anonymously coming from the paper itself.
 Sometimes these editorials took over the front page.
 His first editorial took a forthright stand on World War II which was already under way in Europe: "We are against people who push other people around," he wrote, demanding material U.S. support for the nations opposing Nazi Germany and Fascist Italy.
 Ingersoll visited Britain in October and wrote a series for the paper that was published as an instant book fixup.

 The papers' first year was an overall success, although the paper was in some financial trouble: its circulation of 100,000–200,000 was insufficient.
 Marshall Field III had become the paper's funder; quite unusually, he was a "silent partner" in this continually money-losing undertaking.

 The 41-year-old Ingersoll was drafted into the military; when he returned after the war, he found a paper that was less lively and well-written than it had been under his leadership, and with the pro-communist and anti-communist liberals writing at cross purposes.
 The paper never quite recovered and in June, 1948, with PM on the brink of folding, Field sold a majority interest to attorney Bartley Crum and editor Joseph Fels Barnes, who renamed it the New York Star.
 It ceased publication eight months later, in February, 1949.

 Ingersoll later wrote numerous books about his service in World War II.

-It has recently been suggested, based on research, that Ingersoll may have been the originator, chief advocate and mission planner of the tactical deception unit formed by the US Army during the war and deployed in the European Theater of Operations known formally as the 23rd Headquarters Special Troops and colloquially as the Ghost Army of World War II.